Khatija-Essa/PROG7321_POE/README.md

 # Municipal Services Application
 Overview
 The Municipal Services Application is a WPF (Windows Presentation Foundation) application designed to enable citizens to report issues and request services for a South African municipality.
-The application focuses on providing a user-friendly interface for reporting issues, attaching media, and managing user profiles.
+The application focuses on providing a user-friendly interface for reporting issues, attaching media, managing user profiles, and being able to view any local events.

 # Features
-Login and Registration: Users start on the login page and can log in or register for an account.
+1. Login and Registration: Users start on the login page and can log in or register for an account.
 Users can also continue as a guest to report issues.
-Issue Reporting: Citizens can report various issues such as sanitation, roads, and utilities.
+2. Issue Reporting: Citizens can report various issues such as sanitation, roads, and utilities.
 The application allows attaching media to the report.
-Customizable User Profiles: Users can create and customize their profiles.
+3. Customizable User Profiles: Users can create and customize their profiles.
 Customization options include profile image, username, address, email, and mobile number.
 This strategy encourages active participation by allowing users to personalize their experience.
+4. Local Events and Announcements: iew and search for upcoming local events by date and category.
+The screen displays events in two lists: "Events" and "Recommendations."
 # Getting Started
 # Prerequisites
 .NET Framework 8.0 or later